 Before riding your Brompton for the first time, and periodically thereafter, please pay close attention to the following:

 Before or after each ride, pay close attention to the following:

-Many components on a bike are highly stressed, and with high mileage, heavy loads or hard riding, will eventually reach the end of their design life; in particular, aluminium alloy has a limited fatigue life.
+Many components on a bike are highly stressed, and with high mileage, heavy loads or hard riding will eventually reach the end of their design life; in particular, aluminium alloys have a limited fatigue life.
 Failure in use can cause injury.
 You should check all load-bearing parts for any signs of damage, corrosion, or cracking, and replace if necessary.
 Please visit an authorised Brompton dealer for expert advice if you are uncertain.